 By Ken Blackwell and Ken Klukowski

-Ken Blackwell is a senior fellow with the Family Research Council, where Ken Klukowski works as special counsel.
-They are the authors of the national bestseller The Blueprint: Obama’s Plan to Subvert the Constitution and Build an Imperial Presidency.
+Ken Blackwell and Ken Klukowski work with the Family Research Council, the American Civil Rights Union and Liberty University School of Law.
+They are the authors of The Blueprint: Obama’s Plan to Subvert the Constitution and Build an Imperial Presidency, a national bestseller.